-Windows, external doors and joinery

-Repair category 2

-Notes Some of the window units are of an older design and wear and tear is noted.
-Repair/replacement in the medium term should be anticipated.
-The seals to older double glazed units often fail resulting in condensation between the panes of glass.
+Windows, external doors and joinery Repair category 2 Notes Where opened windows appeared operational however, are of mixed ages.
+The seals to double glazed units can often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
-This can occur without warning and may only be seen in certain weather conditions
+This can occur without warning and may only be seen in certain weather conditions.
+The seals to some of the double glazed window and velux units have already failed resulting in condensation between the panes of glass.